 Hapkido techniques have gradually been adapted and perfected in response to the culture of the time.
 After the end of the Japanese colonisation of the Korean peninsula (1910-1945) slowly Korean martial arts begun to be rediscovered.
-The name “Hapkido” was first used by Choi Yong Sool in 1958 (pictured above), as a title for the collection of techniques that he had organised into a system.
+The name “Hapkido” was first used by Choi Yong Sool in 1958 (pictured right), as a title for the collection of techniques that he had organised into a system.
 He combined elements from the extensive range of old Korean self-defence techniques and the philosophies of the Korean people to form the system we know today as Hapkido.

 So what is Hapkido?

 Hapkido is a unique Korean Martial Art.
 Rather than just sport, traditional Hapkido focuses on self defence training methods as a means for physical, mental and spiritual improvement (self development).